-This project aims to understand key impediments to effective policy development and lay a foundation for building capacity in the policy-research interface for agricultural and rural economic transformation in South Asia, taking climate adaptation for inclusive development as the motivating goal.
+This project aimed to understand key impediments to effective policy development and lay a foundation for building capacity in the policy-research interface for agricultural and rural economic transformation in South Asia, taking climate adaptation for inclusive development as the motivating goal.

 COVID-19 has exposed systemic flaws around the world, highlighting the need for effective collective action mechanisms to generate and safeguard public goods and facilitate a more inclusive recovery.
 Rising global economic, geo-political and climate-related uncertainties pose a significant challenge to a coordinated global response.
 Countries in South Asia, which outperformed other developing regions in the pre COVID-19 era, are now facing unprecedented impacts of an abrupt economic slowdown, creating mayhem among the most vulnerable, and the youth, whose prospects for an improved quality of life, are in jeopardy.